Esra-M/iTrace/README.md

-# Vision Pro Gaze & Object Tracking
+# iTrace: Click-Based Gaze Visualization & Object Detection on the Apple Vision Pro

 An Apple Vision Pro project where you can track your gaze across videos and real-world environments, and detect objects in your surroundings.
 This project combines a visionOS app and a Python server to provide: